icarus-consulting/Xive/README.md

 - Strict method naming
 - Every type is an interface
 - No code execution in constructors
+- No class inheritance, except for design pattern "Envelopes"

 ## What Xive can do
 - Save data in files